CaiorFeliciano/CaiorFeliciano/README.md

 - 📫 How to reach me **caiorfeliciano@gmail.com**

-- 📄 Know about my experiences LinkedIn (https://www.linkedin.com/in/caio-feliciano-898767234/)
+- 📄 Know about my experiences in LinkedIn (https://www.linkedin.com/in/caio-feliciano-898767234/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">